afu1t/mgt4250sping2024/README.md

 [Link to S&P 500 FactSet Price History](https://my.apps.factset.com/workstation/navigator/company-security/price-history/SP50)

 3. Data Types:
-       - Numerical: The date of the recorded stock market data.
+       - Numerical: Cvol, % Change, Open, Close, Price
-       - Nominal
+       - Catagorical: Date

-5. Columns
+4. Columns
    Many columns in the datasets overlap, so it is important to select the correct ones and get rid of duplicate columns.
 Once data is collected combine datasets in an excel file or merge columns in python on Date
 From Fatset:
     - Date: The date of the recorded stock market data.